Superfly101/tf-windows-vmss/README.md

 ## Usage

 1. Clone this repository
-2. Create a `terraform.tfvars` file with your credentials (this file should not be committed to git)
+2. Create a `terraform.tfvars` file with your credentials
 3. Initialize and apply the Terraform configuration

 ### Example terraform.tfvars